-Each year thousands of victims of child abuse and neglect begin their journey to recovery through a children's advocacy center, a child-friendly place where even the smallest and most vulnerable of child victims can feel safe telling what has happened to them and where their healing can begin.
+Every child has the right to a safe, permanent home; a loving and supportive environment; and the opportunity to be a child.
+Each year in the United States, millions of children are abused, neglected, or abandoned by their families.
+Eventually, many of these children end up in court with a judge deciding their future.
+Sometimes children become victims again, victims of an overburdened child welfare system.
+Sometimes a child can remain adrift in the system for months, even years.
+Ervery child deserves to begin their journey to recovery through a children's advocacy center, a child-friendly place where even the smallest and most vulnerable of child victims can feel safe telling what has happened to them and where their healing can begin.

-The mission of the Southern Virginia Child Advocacy Center is to promote the well-being of abused and neglected children through Treatment, Advocacy, Prevention, and Education.
+Our mission is to promote the well-being of children through Treatment, Advocacy, Prevention, and Education.

 National Children's Alliance * National CASA Association * United Way of Franklin County * Children's Advocacy Centers of VA